andre-castro-garcia/alpha-vantage/README.md

-## Alpha Vantage
+## Alpha Vantage UI

-Projeto de teste React+Redux+Saga de consulta a API Financeira Alpha Vantage
+This project it is a React+Redux UI sample to Alpha Vantage API.